JPPerim/PSY_FXs/README.md

 # PSY_FXs
-**PsyFXs is an interactive page, part of the Side Effects Album .
+**PsyFXs is an interactive page, part of the Side Effects Album**
-Press Play, loop, move the slidebars and knobs to make your own soundscape.
+- Press Play, loop, move the slidebars and knobs to make your own soundscape.
-The use of headphones is highly recommended
+- The use of headphones is highly recommended
-Have fun!**
+- Have fun!

 **Artistic  conception**
  + Andre Perim